 In 2006, Eric began working under the supervision of Professor Lex Bouter, in preparing a systematic review of acupuncture for knee osteoarthritis, which was published in the Annals of Internal Medicine in 2007.
 In 2008, he was admitted as a PhD candidate in Medicine, at VU University Medical Center, under the supervision of Professors Lex Bouter and Daniëlle van der Windt.
 Sir Iain Chalmers provided guidance and reviews during the final year of his thesis.
 He was awarded a PhD on 7 November 2013.

 Following a sabbatical in 2014 to work on a systematic review on the paleolithic diet for metabolic syndrome (published in Am J Clin Nutr in 2015) and an analysis of alteplase for stroke (published in BMJ in 2015), he started at DynaMed in 2015 where his key role was to critically appraise and summarize systematic reviews, with a focus on Cochrane reviews.
-During his three years as a medical writer, he critically appraised and summarized 880 Cochrane reviews.
-In December 2018, he was selected to be the Evidence-based medicine Editor at EBSCO, a role he held for the next year and a half where he applied EBM concepts to new products, with a focus on developing evidence-based patient decision aids by identifying, critically appraising, and synthesizing the evidence that underlies them.
+During his three and a half years as a medical writer, he critically appraised and summarized 880 Cochrane reviews.
+In December 2018, he was selected to be the Evidence-based medicine Editor at EBSCO, a role he held for the next year and a half where he applied EBM concepts to new products, with a focus on developing evidence-based patient decision aids.